 Q: Is high school credit awarded for any courses taken prior to freshman year?

 A: Students entering a TUHSD high school from a middle school with coursework in math or Spanish may earn credit.
 Students scoring at least 70% on each semester exam for middle school Algebra 1-2 and/or Geometry receive credit.
 Students scoring at least 80% on the Spanish Placement Test receive credit, as do those who score 70-79% on this test in addition to successfully completing Spanish 3-4 at Corona with a grade of C or better.
-Beginning with the graduating Class of 2015, any and all such credit earned prior to attending CdS will be with a P for Pass.
-No letter grades will be given.
+Beginning with the graduating Class of 2015, any and all such credit earned in middle school will be listed on the transcript with letter grades earned, but these will not be included in the high school GPA or class rank.
 Students coming from outside our traditional "feeder" middle schools who did not take our exams in 8th greade must arrange to take them on our campus to earn credit on the high school transcript and to advance to the next level.

 Q: What happens when a student retakes a course?

 A: Both letter grades will remain on the transcript to indicate both attempts in the course; however, only the higher of the two grades is used in the calculation of the student’s GPA and class rank.
 Credit for a non-repeatable course may only be earned once.
 Therefore, retaking a course may improve the grade, GPA, and class rank, but it would not earn the student additional credit.

 Q: Are Honors or AP classes available in summer school?